fsi-open/doctrine-extensions/doc/mapping.md

 ```

 A little explanation about ``$extendedClassMetadata`` argument is needed here.
 Interface for ``loadExtendedClassMetadata()``
-method requires it implement ``FSi\Component\Metadata\ClassMetadataInterface`` but specfic extension can define any custom
+method requires a parameter implementing ``FSi\Component\Metadata\ClassMetadataInterface``, but specfic extension can
-class implementing this interface and place it as ``Mapping\ClassMetadata`` in the extension's namespace.
-In our example it
+define any custom class implementing this interface and place it as ``Mapping\ClassMetadata`` in the
-would be ``Extension\Encoder\Mapping\ClassMetadata``.
-When such a class is not defined then the standard
+extension's namespace.
+In our example it would be ``Extension\Encoder\Mapping\ClassMetadata``.
+When such a class is not defined then the standard ``FSi\Component\Metadata\ClassMetadata``
-``FSi\Component\Metadata\ClassMetadata`` will be used.
-It should be powerfull enough in most cases.
+will be used.
+It should be powerful enough for most cases.

 ## Finally, let's create the listener ##